hartwigmedical/hmftools/amber/README.md

 output_dir | Path to the output directory.
 This directory will be created if it does not already exist. loci | Path to vcf file containing likely heterozygous sites (see below).
 Gz files supported.

-The bed file used by HMF (GermlineHetPon.hg19.vcf.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
+The vcf file used by HMF (GermlineHetPon.hg19.vcf.gz) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
 The sites were chosen by running the GATK HaplotypeCaller over 1700 germline samples and then selecting all SNP sites which are heterozygous in 800 to 900 of the samples.
 The 1.3 million sites provided in this file typically result in 450k+ BAF points.
 A HG38 equivalent is also available.

+Approximately 1000 sites scattered evenly through the VCF have been tagged with a SNPCHECK flag.
+The allelic frequency of these sites in the reference bam are written to the `REFERENCE.amber.snp.vcf.gz` file without any filtering to be used downstream for sample matching.

 AMBER supports both BAM and CRAM file formats.